I AM Noticed Core Content

 Receiving goodness - saying "thank you"

-Rippling goodness - your impact on the world around you
+Rippling goodness - you impact the world around you

-I AM Noticed Leaders are confident and resilient.
+I AM Noticed Leaders are confident.
 And the great news is that anyone who chooses to practice the I AM Noticed Cycle can be an I AM Noticed Leader.

-Commit to grow your own confidence and resilience by practicing the I AM Noticed Cycle.
+Commit to grow your own confidence by practicing the I AM Noticed Cycle.
 Support each other along the way so that we can create an even more positive culture.